pfrazee/crdt_talk/README.txt

 -

+example of exactly-once: append-only logs

+-

-ops-shipping an OR-Set
+an op-based counter

+  every node emits "inc" and "dec" and receiving nodes just... do it

+  because we have exactly-once delivery this is safe a inc or dec will never get double-counted

+-

+an op-based OR set

-  rather than ship entire element & tombstone set...
+  rather than ship entire element & tombstone set
-  ...ship add(element, tag) and remove(tags)
+    we ship add(element, tag) and remove(tags)

   commutative:
-    add+add = add+add
-    rem+rem = rem+rem
-  not commutaive:
-    add+rem != rem+add

-  but...
-    because of causal ordering,
-    this can still work

-    in fact, it lets us ditch the tombstone set!
+    add( x )+add( y ) = add( y )+add( x ) rem( x )+rem( y ) = rem( x )+rem( y ) rem( x )+rem( x ) = rem( x ) add( x )+rem( x ) = noop()
+    rem( x )+add( x ) = noop()
+    add( x )+add( x ) = --cant happen--

+    (remember, x and y are actually globally-unique tags)

 -

-causal ordering?
-  an operation that depends on a previous operation...
-  ...will arrive after its dependency

-  eg removes show up after adds

-how? one way:
-  if you guarantee message-order from a node and nodes rebroadcast ops they depend on then you get causal order
+exactly once guarantees idempotence

+but op-based requires "guaranteed causal delivery"

+what's that about?

 -

-how? another way:
+causal ordering

+  guarantees:
+    an operation always arrives
+    after any operations it causally depends on

+  eg:
+    removes show up after adds

+-

+causal ordering

+  is weaker than total ordering

+  but achievable in an EC system

+-

+how is it done?

+senders responsibility

+  if the wire guarantees order
+  just make sure you emit dependencies first

+-

+how is it done?

+receivers responsibility

   "Tagged Reliable Causal Broadcast"

-  use partial-order: the "happens-before" relation if a "happens-before" dep is not yet met, buffer until it is
+  each message has a unique tag
+  each message lists its dependency's tags

+  on receive, if dependencies are not met
+    the message is buffered locally

 -

-Unlike totally ordered broadcast, which requires a global consensus on the delivery order, causal broadcast can progress with local decisions.
-For general datatypes, causal consistency is likely the strongest consistency criteria compatible with an always-available system that eventually converges
+now we can reduce our tombstone-set significantly

+  add(tagA, 'a') // tagA added to elements remove(tagA)   // tagA removed from elements

+  remove(tagB)   // tagA added to tombstones
+  add(tagB, 'a') // tagA removed from tombstones

+  add(tagC, 'a') // tagC added to elements remove(tagC)   // tagC removed from elements
+  remove(tagC)   // tagC added to tombstones (edge-case accumulation)

 -

-now we dont need tombstones!

-  add(tag123, 'a')
-  remove(tag123)
-  ^ just remove 'tag123' from the elements

-  remove(tag123)
-  add(tag123, 'a')
-  ^ cant happen
-  why? we have causal ordering
-  the 'add' would have been rebroadcast by the node that did
-    the 'remove'

--

 great! getting pretty efficient

 what if we want total order?

--

-oh shit

--

-the totally-order list relied on tombstones remember the transitive "partial-order" edges? we need the tombstones to "transit"

 -